Robert Doornbos: Champ Car World Series

-After missing a racing seat for the 2007 Formula One season, Robert Doornbos signed a contract with Minardi Team USA for the 2007 Champ Car World Series season.
+After missing a racing seat for the 2007 Formula One season, Doornbos signed a contract with Minardi Team USA for the 2007 Champ Car World Series season.
 He made a successful debut in the series in the first race of the season, the Vegas Grand Prix.
 After qualifying third, Doornbos finished on the podium, taking second place in the race.
 This made him the first rookie since Nigel Mansell in 1993 to make it to the podium in his first Champ Car race.
-A drive through penalty in 2007 Grand Prix of Cleveland quite possibly cost Robert a chance at his first Champ Car victory, but he still managed a fine second place behind Paul Tracy.
-One week later, however, Robert won the 2007 Mont-Tremblant Grand Prix in Canada and as a result took the joint lead of the championship with Sébastien Bourdais.
+A drive-through penalty in 2007 Grand Prix of Cleveland quite possibly cost Doornbos a chance at his first Champ Car victory, but he still managed a fine second place behind Paul Tracy.
+One week later, however, Doornbos won the 2007 Mont-Tremblant Grand Prix in Canada and as a result took the joint lead of the championship with Sébastien Bourdais.
 After scoring this victory, the ESPN broadcast team dubbed him "Bobby D" – a nickname he reportedly enjoys.
 He later went on to win the 2007 San Jose Grand Prix after an accident during the first lap on turn one left him without his front wing.
 The accident inadvertently put him on an alternate pit strategy that he used to his advantage and secured the win.
 Although he impressed many fans and drivers alike with his personality and driving style, Doornbos would end up third in points at season's end, although he did win Roshfrans Rookie of the Year.
 After the merger of the CCWS and the Indy Car Series was announced for 2008, the Minardi half of the team elected not to take part, reducing HVM Racing to a one-car team.
 This left Doornbos without a drive for 2008.